When you need a rental inspection

 If you get a notice for a rental inspection, you can do one of the following:

 - Have a City housing inspector inspect your units.
-You have to pay $50 per unit if your building has one-to-three units, and $75 per unit if there are four or more.
+The cost is $50 per unit if your building has one-to-three units, $75 per unit if there are four or more, and $75 per condo unit.

-- Get an inspection from an outside party.
-We take reports from some private inspectors.
-After the inspection, you need to send us passing reports for each unit.
-You need to pay $15 filing fee for each unit report.
+- Get an inspection from an authorized inspector.
+We take reports from these authorized inspectors.
+After the inspection, you must submit one passed inspection report with a signed affidavit per unit.
+Each report must be signed by the authorized inspector.
+You need to pay a $15 filing fee for each unit report.

 - You can apply for a Five-Year Alternative Inspection Compliance Plan.
 This is only for landlords who have a history of meeting state and City codes.
 Learn more about how to apply for the Five-Year plan.